-This means I go through a lot of products and often times leak on my underwear and sheets, so I’m always eager to find other menstrual products that 1.
+Managing menorrhagia can be difficult, and often, this means I go through a lot of products and often times leak on my underwear and sheets, so I’m always eager to find other menstrual products that 1.
 Make my flow easier to manage 2.
 Reduce my environmental impact and 3.
 Save my underwear!

 Enter: the menstrual cup.

 Now, I was hesitant to try a menstrual cup.
 After over a decade of menstruating, I was strictly a tampons and pads kind of girl.
 But, after I got my copper IUD (which I love), my period changed for the bloody.
 Menorrhagia is a common side effect of getting an IUD (copper or hormonal), but since changing to a loyal cup-user, my period has gotten a lot more manageable without having to switch birth control.

 Even using super-ultra-mega-max absorbency tampons (while wearing a backup pad), my tampon was being soaked through every hour on my heaviest days.
 Most menstrual cups offer up to 12 hours of protection and can hold up to an ounce of fluid.
 While my cup often fills up in less than 12 hours, the cup creates a seal in your vagina, so I didn’t have to worry about it overflowing.

 Less ruined underwear